-9.2.3 For CFO clients, the auditors shall raise all non-conformities only against the central office, even if detected at site level.

-9.2.3.1 The site name, address and date of detection shall be recorded in the scheme database.
+- 9.2.3 For CFO clients, the auditors shall raise all non-conformities only against the central office, even if detected at site level. - 9.2.3.1 The site name, address and date of detection shall be recorded in the CoC audit checklistscheme database.

-For CFO clients with multiple site, non-conformities found at different sites are all raised against the certified entity (the organisation which holds the CoC certificate).
+For CFO clients with multiple-site CoC clients, non-conformities found at different sites are all raised against the certified entity (the organisation which holds the CoC certificate).

-- 9.2.4 The CAB may close out or regrade non-conformities found during the audit. - 9.2.4.1 Where the CAB's decision-making entity disagrees with auditor classification of non-conformities, the CAB shall record the rationale for those changes in the scheme database.
+- 9.2.4 The CAB may close out or downgraderegrade non-conformities found during the audit. - 9.2.4.1 Where the CAB's decision-making entity disagrees with auditor classification of non-conformities, the CAB shall record the rationale for those changes in the checklistscheme database.